 What Causes Dehydration During Pregnancy?

 The symptoms of morning sickness result in the loss of fluids and electrolytes from your body, causing dehydration.
-Moreover, nausea will not allow you to take fluids, making it harder for the body to regain the lost water (2).
+Moreover, nausea might not allow you to take fluids, making it harder for the body to regain the lost water (1).

-- Diarrhea: Hormonal changes, dietary habits and aversion to certain foods can lead to diarrhea, especially in the third trimester.
-This also results in excessive loss of fluids and electrolytes.
-Replenishing the body after diarrhea is critical.
+- Diarrhea: Hormonal changes, dietary habits, and aversion to certain foods might lead to diarrhea, especially in the third trimester.
+This may also result in excessive loss of fluids and electrolytes (3).